 The whole “People Who Bought This, Also Bought This” or “Recommended Product” suggestion in the cart can help to sway people to buy more products that naturally go together.

-When you display this type of social proof on your page, you are encouraging your customer to make additional purchases without creating friction in the purchase process.
+When you display this type of social proof on your page, you are encouraging your customers to make additional purchases without creating friction in the purchase process.